Christophe-pere/Text-classification/README.md

 This repository is made for text-classification.
 Different algorithms are implemented to class documents.
 It contains machine learning implantation et deep learning implantation for binary et multiclass classification.

+This work has been presented in [Binary and Multiclass Text Classification (auto detection in a model test pipeline)]() published in [Towards Data Science](https://towardsdatascience.com/)

 ## Models
 ### Machine Learning
 The models implemented in the notebook for model selection are :